PhilippHaefele/MapOverlayCreator/README.md

 MapOverlayCreator
 =================

-Litte app to create Overlays for iOS MKMapView
+Small app to create overlays for iOS MKMapView.

 ## License